Bamboo: A Sustainable Choice

 2024 Review: AGHA Trade Show in Sydney

 agha2024Participating in the 2024 AGHA (Australian Gift & Homewares Association) Trade Show in Sydney was an exciting but ultimately mixed experience.
-This was my first time having a stand at a major wholesale event, which took place at the Sydney Showgrounds.
+This was my first time having a stand at a major wholesale event, which took place at the Sydney Showgrounds in Homebush.
 Covering around 32,000 square meters of exhibition space, the show featured over 350 stands and attracted thousands of buyers over the course of several days.
-For a small business the stand was quite expensive.
-I needed to sell around 150 items to break even, which ultimately I didn’t manage to do, despite generating around 30 qualified leads.
+As I bumped in, having borrowed a mate’s van, there was a sniff of adventure in the air.

 Our stand was pretty basic compared to most.
 Only selling two products, leather journals and espadrille footwear.
-We had a video playing, 3 x pop up stands and a central display shelf that my friend had helped build.
-It was also great to get product feedback
+We had a video playing, 3 x pop up displays and a central display shelf that Tait had helped build, or more accurately, built.
+While budget was of primary concern, other considerations might have included location at the exhibition, professionally built displays, or joining rewards programs.
+At the end of the day is it all a numbers game.

 Even though the results from the event weren’t what I had hoped for in terms of business outcomes, it was still a great learning experience.
 Having this firsthand insight into the wholesale environment, understanding how to set up an appealing booth, and seeing the kinds of products that succeed in this space has already shaped how I’ll approach future events.
 It wasn’t all bad — the lessons learned and the time spent with my family definitely made it worthwhile

-2024 Review: Product Sourcing on Steroids at Canton Fair 2024
+Product Sourcing on Steroids at Canton Fair 2024

 canton fair